genesis-community/jumpbox-genesis-kit/MANUAL.md

 # Available Features

+- `bastion` - Dual-home a jumpbox, turning it into a _bastion_ host that straddles two networks.

+  Activating this feature also activates the following parameters:

+  - `inside_network` - The name of the network to add a secondary, inside network interface.
+This paremeter is **required**.

 - `openvpn` - Provides an OpenVPN server, giving users access to the internal infrastructure without requiring an SSH session.
   Instead, users will be issued an X.509 identity certificate which